DarinJoshua-dev/RealEstate_Price-Recommendation-Engine/README.md

 # Real Estate Price & Recommendation Engine

-An Investment dashboard which is also a part of Real Trado DApp and it uses AI and Data Analysis to recommend and check price predictions and comparisons for effective utilization of buying and selling of real estate.
+An Investment Dashboard which is also a part of Real Trado DApp.
+It uses AI and Data Analysis to give recommendations and check price predictions and comparisons for effective utilization of buying and selling of real estate properties.

 ## Part of Real Trado